Katharine Elizabeth McBride

 Katharine Elizabeth McBride (1904 - 1976) was an American academic in the fields of psychology and neuropsychology.
 She served as the fourth president of Bryn Mawr College from 1942 until 1970.

 Early life and education

-Katherine McBride was born May 14, 1904, in Philadelphia.
+Katharine McBride was born May 14, 1904, in Philadelphia.
 She received her A.B. cum laude in 1925, her M.A. in 1927, and her Ph.D. in 1932, all from Bryn Mawr College.
 While a graduate student at Bryn Mawr College, McBride's dissertation advisor was James Leuba, the founder of Bryn Mawr's psychology research lab.
-In 1929, Katherine McBride was invited by neurologist, Dr. Theodore Weisenberg, to join an aphasia study.
+In 1929, Katharine McBride was invited by neurologist, Dr. Theodore Weisenberg, to join an aphasia study.
 McBride had recently collaborated with Dr. Agnes Rogers, and Dr. Rogers recommended McBride to Dr. Weisenburg for the study.
 The study was funded, spanned five years and focused on the classification and assessment of aphasia in adults.

 Aphasia study

 The aphasia study included 230 patients and healthy adults, including 60 patients with aphasia.
 The study was monumental because it was the first aphasia study to use normal controls, to compare patients with and without aphasia, and to use standardized methodology.

 McBride and Weisenberg were influenced by Henry Head's (1926) work on aphasia and his process for testing patients with aphasia.
 McBride used a subset of Head's individual tests for their assessment battery, but also supplemented the tests by adding measures of reading, writing, mathematics, and language intelligence.
 She also added a subset of non-language tests to the battery.
 In total, McBride and Weisenberg's battery for aphasia included tasks that assessed word repetition, naming, automatic word sequences, understanding spoken language, reading, writing, sentence completion, understanding analogies and opposites, digit and letter span, and sound recognition.
 The average length of the battery was 19 hours for aphasia patients and only 10 to 15 hours for controls.

 Only weeks after the final manuscript of the book was sent to the Commonwealth Fund in New York City for publication, Weisenberg died.
 McBride did not continue research in clinical neuropsychology and instead switched her focus to educational psychology.